Read time: 4 minutes

 Circular saws are extremely handy tools that can be used for almost any project.
 They come in worm-drive or sidewinder models and are good at making long, accurate cuts.
 Sidewinders are generally lighter in weight.
 Circular saws are good choices for restoration projects as they can make easier work of cross-cutting and ripping apart old, damaged framing, floorboards and other rotted wood.
 Make sure that you selected the right depth for such projects so you don’t damage adjoining carpentry.
 They are also great for trimming door bottoms and stiles.

 Picking the right saw and equipment for a DIY project can be tricky.
-Doug Ashy’s experienced staff can help you find the best tools and materials for the job with a smiling face, so come see us at any one of our locations in Acadiana today.
+Doug Ashy’s experienced staff can help you find the best tools and materials for the job with a smiling face, so come see us at any one of our locations today.